 4. Jacob Schoen, PSU/Noggin Resource Council member for PSU

 5. Aliese Poole, PSU

 10. Alex Kunz, PSU

 We also hope to present select outreach volunteers, new research, art and evidence of outreach effectiveness to both the House Neuroscience and STEAM caucuses, as we did in 2016.
-The chance to examine, and work on a short art project may be included.
+The chance to examine real brains, and work on a short art project will be included.
 Three of the four caucus co-chairs represent Pacific Northwest districts where we’ve brought our student volunteers into classrooms and the community.
 Learn more: NOGGIN BLOGGIN